PreschoolKindergartenFirst Grade

 Rule #2: The 'Sneaky Subtraction' Rule (The Tricky Part!)

-This is the super-spy move that unlocks the most confusing codes.
+This is the super-spy move that causes the most “Wait, what?” moments.
 Sometimes, a smaller agent gets sneaky and stands before a bigger agent.
-This is a secret signal to subtract!
+That’s a secret signal to subtract.

 Decoding IV (The Number 4):

-This is the one everyone asks about!
+This is the one everyone asks about.
 When you see IV, the 'I' (1) is before the 'V' (5).
-This is the 'sneaky subtraction' signal!
+That order is the 'sneaky subtraction' signal.
 It means you take one away from five.
 So, 5 - 1 = 4.
-It’s just a clever, shorter way of writing IIII.
-You can see more about it on our Learning Hub page for IV.
+It’s a clever, shorter way of writing IIII.
+If your child is also starting to mix up number shapes and directions, you may find this helpful too: Number Reversals (Writing 3, 5, 7 Backwards): When to Worry.

 Decoding IX (The Number 9):